k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/08_token_consumption_and_ai_history.md

   </tbody>
 </table>

 The table resets when you restart the Studio.
-It covers all agents in the session, not just the active chat — background agents such as session naming and code completion are included.
+It covers all agents in the session, not just the active chat: background agents such as session naming and code completion are included.

 ### Interpreting Token Counts